vitthalsawant/Code-AI/README.md

-# 🤖 AI Code Generator with Contextual Understanding
+# 🤖 AI Code Generator

 ## 📚 Project Overview
 This application is a **Streamlit-based AI tool** for generating programming code using **Google's Gemini API**.
 It provides context-aware code generation and explanations, allowing users to dynamically generate short-commented programming code based on their queries.
 The application uses conversational history to refine subsequent responses, making it highly interactive and conversational—similar to ChatGPT.